|

 measuring love for the other person or loved ones in terms of monetary value.
 It is not only awkward, but shameful for Christians

+to think that way.
 There is one loaf—the Body of Christ.
 As members of Christian communities

 we participate in the life of Christ in the world.
 Christian unity is expressed in various ways.
 Prior to my appointment as